Russian pavilion

-The Russian pavilion houses Russia's national representation during the Venice Biennale arts festivals.
+The Russian Pavilion accommodates the national representation of Russia during the Venice Biennale arts festivals.

 Organization and building

-The Russian pavilion was designed and built between 1913 and 1914.
-Its architect, Alexey Shchusev, used motifs from 17th and 18th century Russian architecture.
+The Russian Pavilion was designed and erected between 1913 and 1914.
+Its architect, Alexey Shchusev, drew upon motifs from the Russian architecture of the seventeenth and eighteenth centuries.

-In 1922, 1938–1954, and 1978–1980 pavilion was closed.
-In both 1926 and 1936 Russian pavilion hosted exhibition of Italian Futurism curated by Filippo Tommaso Marinetti.
+The Russian Pavilion was closed in 1922, from 1938 to 1954, and again between 1978 and 1980.
+In both 1926 and 1936, the Russian Pavilion played host to exhibitions of Italian Futurism curated by Filippo Tommaso Marinetti.